Member portal

 How do I cancel my AFCA membership?

-To cancel your AFCA membership, please send an email requesting cancellation to: Membership@afca.org.au
+To cancel your AFCA membership, please submit a request through the member portal or email membership@afca.org.au.

 Please ensure you quote the applicable membership number in your email.